Patrick-Gibbs/SCI30001/README.md

 Execution: run Experiment1 with the following: python3 Experiment1.py syncfile.sync 0

 argument 1 is the sync file anylised, and argument two is the population targetted in the sync file (counting from 0 to n-1 in the columns of the sync file).

+If a gene annotation file is avialable the follow command will add the gene annotation to the outputted CSVs